jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 --> proxmox-iso.linux-server: A template was created: 105 # [tl! .nocopy:end]
 ```

-That was a *lot* of prep work but now that everything is in place it only takes about eleven minutes to create a fresh Ubuntu 22.04 template, and that template is fully up-to-date and hardened to about 95% of the CIS Level 2 benchmark.
+That was a lot of prep work, but now that everything is in place it only takes about eleven minutes to create a fresh Ubuntu 22.04 template, and that template is fully up-to-date and hardened to about 95% of the CIS Level 2 benchmark.
 This will save me a lot of time as I build new VMs in my homelab.

 ### Wrapper Script
 But having to export the Vault variables and run the Packer commands manually is a bit of a chore.
 So I put together a couple of helper scripts to help streamline things.
 This will really come in handy as I add new OS variants and schedule automated builds with GitHub Actions.